 Firstly, what is income protection?

 If you’re not totally sure what income protection is, it’s essentially insurance that protects your salary if you can’t go out to work anymore due to injury or illness.
 It replaces a percentage of your income (usually between 50-70%) until either you are declared fit to work again, your policy expires, you retire or you pass away.
 You can claim on an income protection policy as often as you need to until the policy comes to an end.

 When you take out an income protection policy, you will need to decide on a deferral period.
 This is a pre-agreed period of time that you will need to wait between making your claim and receiving your payout.
 The deferral period will have an impact on how much you will pay each month in premiums.
 The longer the deferral period is, the cheaper the premiums.
 If your deferral period is three months, that’s three months when you’re going to need money to fall back on whilst you’re out of work, so it’s really important to factor this in.

 What else determines the cost of my income protection premiums?

 Everyone has a different set of circumstances, so everyone’s income protection policy will be priced a little differently.
-Your monthly premiums will be calculated based on a number of factors including: your age, your marital status, whether you smoke or have previously smoked, your lifestyle (such as whether you have any high risk hobbies like extreme sports), your job, your health (current health, your weight and your family medical history), the deferral period you decide on and how much income you’d like to receive each month.
+Your monthly premiums will be calculated based on a number of factors including: your age, whether you smoke or have previously smoked, your lifestyle (such as whether you have any high risk hobbies like extreme sports), your job, your health (current health, your weight and your family medical history), the deferral period you decide on and how much income you’d like to receive each month.

 You need to think about exactly how much income you would like to receive each month.
 If you're unsure, our expert advisers can help.
 Also - when deciding how much cover you need, consider your day-to-day living costs, any debts that you’re currently paying off and your monthly mortgage/rent payments.